nilsteampassnet/teampass_doc/docs/features/feat-custf.md

 * select the Folders you want (multiple selection is possible)
 * click OK button to confirm

-The Folders are now associated to the select Category.
+The Folders are now associated with the selected Category.

 # Manage Fields